Stevens Institute of Technology: Entrepreneurship

 Stevens embraces a culture of entrepreneurship instilled in the institute from its founding family, who transformed their inventions into a number of successful enterprises like the first steam-driven locomotive.
 More recently, there have been significant sales of Stevens intellectual property, including PlasmaSol and Hydroglobe.
 The university's Office of Innovation and Entrepreneurship was established in 2008 to enhance scientific discoveries by facilitating technology transfer.

 ISTEM@Stevens is a four-year entrepreneurship coaching program for incoming first-year students.
 The program focuses not only on technology and innovation, but also the process required to transform the idea into a fully developed company or nonprofit.
 The curriculum includes both classes and independent studies.

 Launchpad@Stevens is a one-year program that gives undergraduate students the chance to learn about entrepreneurship and innovation alongside professionals who are building technology-based businesses.
 Participants learn how to identify ideas with potential commercial viability and work in teams to build those ideas into viable businesses.

 Stevens' Innovation Expo, also referred to as "Senior Design Day" or simply "D-Day" by students, is an annual event at the end of the spring semester to feature capstone projects from undergraduate seniors of all schools and majors.
 Capstone projects take place over two semesters.
 The day of activities is also marked by the Project Plan Pitch and Elevator Pitch Competition in which students are judged on presentation of their idea and feasibility; many competitors spin-out companies and business ventures from their projects.
 The panel of judges typically consists of entrepreneurs, CEOs and venture capitalists.

 Additionally, the institute hosts the "Thomas H. Scholl Lecture by Visiting Entrepreneurs."
-Guest lecturers include Dr. Paul R. Sanberg, Jeong H. Kim, Dr. Winslow Sargeant, and Ann Fandozzi.
+Guest lecturers include Paul R. Sanberg, Jeong H. Kim, Winslow Sargeant, and Ann Fandozzi.
 The campus is also home to monthly summits of "NJ Tech Meetup," branded as "NJ's largest technology and entrepreneurial community."
 It is composed of over 150 entrepreneurs and innovators.